dosbox-staging/dosbox-staging/BUILD.md

 ### Make a debug build

 Install dependencies listed in README.md.
+Installing `ccache` is optional, but highly recommended - Meson will use it to speed up the build process.

 Build steps :